|. . . if any hear my voice and open the door, I will come into their house and eat with them, and they will eat with me (Revelation 3:20)|

 Jesus is giving us a hint at the kind of special relationship he ultimately wants with each of us.
 He wants us to to recognize his voice, open the door and invite him in.
 Once inside he is more than willing to sit down, enjoy a meal, and fellowship with us ONE TO ONE.
 How fantastic!
-Notice it does not say Jesus will come to our residence, pound on the door to demand we let him in, then when inside start commanding we do certain things - or else.
-Jesus comes to us in friendship with a desire to commune with his creation and to enjoy their presence.
-Our Savior also promised this intimate relationship with us while he was on the earth (John 14:22-23).
+Notice it does not say he will come to our residence, pound on the door to demand we let him in, then when inside start commanding we do certain things - or else.
+He comes to us in friendship with a desire to commune with his creation and to enjoy their presence.
+Our Savior also promised this intimate relationship with us while he was on the earth (John 14:22 - 23).

 God and Jesus greatly want a close relationship with those who believe and love them.
 They wants to be our close personal friends!
 Those people throughout history who are friends of God are able to effectively interceded with him.
-The most striking of one of God's closes friends is Abraham.
+A striking example of this is Abraham.

 The fact that we humans like and greatly enjoy friendships is evidence that God wants the same thing.